 On behalf of a woman from Indiana who slipped and fell while exiting the shower of her hotel room at the Registry in Naples, Florida.
 She was visiting Florida.

 Confidential Settlement for Trip and Fall at Publix

-Where an individual who was injured after slipping on the premises of a property, which was adjacent to a construction site.
-Miami Injury Lawyer Justin Ziegler handled this claim while working for an insurance defense firm before exclusively representing injured victims.
+An individual who was injured after slipping on the premises of a property, which was adjacent to a construction site.
+Miami Injury Lawyer Justin Ziegler handled this claim while working for an insurance defense firm.
+This was before JZ exclusively began representing injured victims.

 We handled a case for a lady who tripped and fell on a loose brick paver at a house that she was renting.
 She treated with a podiatrist, and her foot was placed in a CAM walker.
 She had two children and it was very difficult for her to tend to their needs while having restricted movement of her foot.

-When a disco ball fell on a guest head resulting in an alleged disc herniation.
-Justin was one of the attorneys that handled this case while working for an insurance defense firm before he started exclusively representing injured accident victims.
+A disco ball fell on a guest head resulting in an alleged disc herniation.
+Justin was one of the attorneys that handled this case while working for an insurance defense firm.
+This was before he started exclusively representing injured accident victims.

 Did someone’s carelessness cause you to slip or trip and fall and suffer an injury in Florida, or on a cruise or boat?
 Were you injured in another type of accident?